pluralsight/guides/published/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 ```

 ### CSV Reader
 Now, we have to reverse the process to read from our CSV file.
-To do this, we will follow what we did while reading.
+To do this, we will follow what we did while writing.
 By this logic, as we implemented ```ToCsv()```, we need another method to reverse the CSV process in the ```CsvableBase``` class.
 Let's call this method ```AssignValuesFromCsv()```.
 Maybe not the most creative name, but we will go with that for now.
 In this method we will do what we did in ```ToCsv()``` method.
-First, we will check whether the current property is derived from CsvableBase or not.
+First, we will check whether the current property is derived from `CsvableBase` or not.
 After that, we will save the data back to the public properties.

 ```cs
 public virtual void AssignValuesFromCsv(string[] propertyValues)